Most of the function names in Python can be intuitively connected to the meaning of the function. The NumPy

 The code snippet also uses the NumPy

-The shape attribute of a two-dimensional array (also called a matrix) gives us a tuple.
-The shape returns the number of elements along each dimension, which is the number of rows and columns in the two-dimensional array.
+shape attribute returns the number of elements along each dimension, which is the number of rows and columns in the two-dimensional array.

 # A two-dimensional NumPy array import numpy as np arr = np.array([[1,2,3,4,5], [5,4,3,2,1]]) print(arr.shape) # (2, 5)

-The following example is for the shape of three-dimensional arrays.
+The following example is for the shape of three-dimensional (3D) arrays.

-Each element contains 3 more elements in the second dimension.
+Each element contains three more elements in the second dimension.
 If you think about nested lists, you can draw the analogy.
-These elements are:

 [0, 11, 15, 16]